carldaws/early_bird/README.md

 A very simple Gem to add waitlist functionality to a WIP Rails app.

+## Future Features
+I plan to add automated invite codes in the near future

 ## Usage
 Follow the installation instructions and you're good to go!